 \subsection{Tiered and Modular Design}

-TDC has a unique three-tiered hierarchical structure, which to our knowledge, is the first attempt at systematically organizing machine learning for therapeutics (Figure~\ref{fig:design}).
+TDC has a unique three-tier hierarchical structure, which to our knowledge, is the first attempt at systematically organizing machine learning for therapeutics (Figure~\ref{fig:design}).
 We organize TDC into three distinct \textit{problems}.
-For each problem, we give a collection \textit{learning tasks}.
+For each problem, we provide a collection of \textit{learning tasks}.
 Finally, for each task, we provide a series of \textit{datasets}.